Kildonan (electoral district)

-Kildonan was a provincial electoral division in the Canadian province of Manitoba.
+Kildonan was a provincial electoral district of Manitoba, Canada.
 The boundaries for the riding maintained their location through the 2008 redistribution.

 History

-Kildonan riding (1870–1899)
+Kildonan (1870–1899)

 The original Kildonan riding was created at the time of the province's establishment in 1870.
-It was dominated by Manitoba's "old settler" population (i.e., English-speaking families who had lived in the Red River Settlement for many years before the province's creation).
+It was dominated by Manitoba's "old settler" population (i.e., English-speaking families who had lived in the Red River Colony for many years before the province's creation).
 There was a large "mixed blood" aboriginal population in the riding, and many of its residents were also of Scottish or partly Scottish ancestry.
 From 1886 to 1888, the riding was incorporated into "Kildonan and St. Paul" riding.

 Kildonan was a hotly contested riding between the Conservatives and Liberals following the establishment of party government in 1888.
 In 1899, it was dissolved into the riding of "Kildonan and St. Andrews".

-Kildonan and St. Andrews riding (1920–1927)
+Kildonan and St. Andrews (1920–1958)

 From 1920 to 1927, the Kildonan and St. Andrews riding was represented by Labour Member of the Legislative Assembly (MLA) Charles Tanner.
 Otherwise, it continued to return Liberals and Conservatives until being merged into "Kildonan-Transcona" in 1949.
 After that time, it was generally considered a safe riding for the Co-operative Commonwealth Federation.

+Kildonan-Transcona (1949–1958)

+Created out of Kildonan and St. Andrews, Winnipeg, St. Clements, and Springfield for the 1949 election.
+Was abolished prior to the 1958 election into Seven Oaks, Kildonan, Elmwood, Radisson, and Springfield.